 Centenary College offers financial aid to help students meet their educational expenses.
 Centenary's program is supported by Federal and State funds, as well as by the College's own resources.
+Centenary scholarships and grants are reserved for undergraduate full-time students only.
+Part-time students may receive federal aid if they qualify.

 At Centenary most assistance is awarded on the basis of scholarship and talent, but significant amounts are awarded on the basis of financial need.
 Application for scholarship begins with the admission application.
 Applicants should also submit the Free Application for Federal Student Aid (FAFSA) to determine the assistance for which the student is eligible.
-The primary objective of the Office of Financial Aid, is to arrange for a grant, scholarship, loan, or employment, or a combination of these for which a student is eligible.
+The primary objective of the Office of Financial Aid is to arrange for a grant, scholarship, loan, or employment, or a combination of these for which a student is eligible.
 Applicants should also submit the Free Application for Federal Student Aid (FAFSA) to determine the assistance for which the student is eligible.
 Centenary scholarships and grants are reserved for full-time undergraduate students only.

-Through generous gifts by friends of the College, a number of scholarships have been established and these funds are applied in accordance with the terms of each gift.
+Through generous gifts by friends of the College, a number of scholarships have been established, and these funds are applied in accordance with the terms of each gift.
 Four-year academic scholarships are automatically renewed each year if the student has maintained the required grade point average.
 Other scholarships are awarded for one year but may be renewed if the student reapplies and continues to meet the specific guidelines.
+The sum of all Centenary scholarships and grants awarded to a student will never exceed the amount of full tuition.